farambis/StatCompare-Whiz/markdown/independent_parametric.md

 The interquartile range is more outlier resistant than the standard deviation.
 Multiplying $R_{IQ}$ with 0.75 results in an estimator that approximates the standard deviation under normality (Grissom & Kim, 2001).
 Grissom and Kim (2001) point to Shoemaker (1999) for a discussion of other possibly more robust ranges of quantiles that may yield alternative robust estimators of variability.
 We again follow the naming convention of Grissom and Kim (2005) who designated the median difference standardised by the biweight standard deviation as $d_{bw}$.
-Consequently, the subscript highlights the standardiser (R_{IQ}) of this estimator as well.
+Consequently, the subscript highlights the standardiser ($R_{IQ}$) of this estimator as well.

 <br>